 Getting tested and treated has never been easier

-Treating your undiagnosed Sleep Apnea can greatly increase your quality of life.
+Treating your undiagnosed sleep apnea can greatly increase your quality of life.
 If you suspect that you or a loved one may have this disorder, getting tested and treated has never been easier than with our newly designed application called Ognomy.
 Ognomy is a telemedicine platform reimagined to make it easier for both the patient and doctor.
-Schedule your appointments, obtain testing, track your progress, and talk to a board certified sleep-medicine practitioner all from your phone.
+Schedule your appointments, get tested, track your progress, and talk to a board certified sleep-medicine practitioner all from your phone.
 It is truly a doctors office in the palm of your hand.
 It handles all the paperwork, insurance, everything.
 Better sleep is just one click away.

 High blood pressure

-Sleep Apnea increases your risk of high blood pressure.
-In fact, Sleep Apnea is one of the common causes of high blood pressure—also known as hypertension.
-We all know the dangers of hypertension including kidney disease, heart disease, and so on.
+Sleep apnea increases your risk of high blood pressure.
+In fact, it is one of the common causes of high blood pressure—also known as hypertension.
+The dangers of hypertension include kidney disease, heart disease, and many more.

-Sleep Apnea causes high blood pressure—plain and simple, and we know high blood pressure can lead to cardiovascular disease.
+High blood pressure can in turn lead to cardiovascular disease.
 However, sleep apnea alone, and independent of high blood pressure, is associated with cardiovascular disease.

-Sleep Apnea makes you more likely to have atrial fibrillation, an abnormal heart rhythm.
+Sleep apnea makes you more likely to have atrial fibrillation, an abnormal heart rhythm.
 This can increase your risk of stroke.
-Furthermore, like noted above with hypertension, sleep apnea, independent of atrial fibrillation, can increase your risk of stroke.
-Almost every patient with stroke should be tested for sleep apnea, as it is seen in 69% of patients with stroke.
+Furthermore, as noted above with hypertension, independent of atrial fibrillation, sleep apnea can increase your risk of stroke and is seen in 69% of patients that have suffered with stroke.

 Type 2 diabetes

-People with Sleep Apnea are more likely to be depressed than the regular population.
-Luckily, curing the Sleep Apnea cures the depression a lot of the time.
+People with sleep apnea are more likely to be depressed than the regular population.
+Luckily, treating the sleep apnea can help cure the depression in time.